fteytaud/nevergrad/docs/machinelearning.md

 ```

-### Manual instrumentation
+### Manual parametrization
-You always have the possibility to define your own instrumentation inside your function (not recommended):
+You always have the possibility to define your own parametrization inside your function (not recommended):
 ```python
 def softmax(x, possible_values=None):
     expx = [np.exp(x_ - max(x)) for x_ in x]